rust-lang/rfcs/text/0000-feature-metadata.md

     potentially be solved with the below mentioned `doc-file` key.
 -   `public` uses may not be common enough to be worth including
 -   A markdown parser is required to properly parse the `doc` field.
--   This RFC does not provide any way for `rustdoc` to get the information it requires.
+-   When rendering features in documentation, this RFC does not specify any way for `rustdoc` to get the information it requires.
 This will require separate design work.
 -   There is no way to structure features in a way that they are split into sections or have a user-specified layout, unlike with the `document-features` crate.